cygni/texas-holdem-client-javascript/README.md

     console.log('We have a royal flush');
 }

 // Compares two hands in comparator-style.
-The result is -1 if my hand is better, +1 if "someOtherHand" is better, and 0 if the hands are equally good. const value = evaluator.compare(
+The result is -1 if my hand is better,
+// +1 if "someOtherHand" is better, and 0 if the hands are equally good. const value = evaluator.compare(
-    bot.getGameState().getMyCardsAndCommunityCards(),
+    gameState.getMyCardsAndCommunityCards(),
     someOtherHand
 );

 // Another approach is to use the winners-function.
 Compare hands and get the winning hands as an array. const w = evaluator.winners([hand1, hand2, hand3]);